 Border control measures

-New Zealand has put in place border enforcement measures in accordance with our obligations under the TRIPS Agreement.
-These measures allow trade mark owners and licensees to request the detention of suspected infringing goods while they are subject to the control of the New Zealand Customs Service .
-Border enforcement measures do not, however, apply to goods imported by a person for their private and domestic use.
+New Zealand has put in place border enforcement measures in accordance with our obligations under the TRIPS Agreement and the CPTPP Agreement.
+These measures allow trade mark owners or their licensees under certain conditions (right holders) to request the detention of suspected infringing goods that are either being imported or exported while they are subject to the control of the New Zealand Customs Service.
+Border enforcement measures do not, however, apply to either parallel goods a person has imported for their own private and domestic use.

 Right holders can request the assistance of the New Zealand Customs Service by lodging notices of their New Zealand registered trade marks.
-When a notice has been lodged, Customs is able to detain suspected infringing copies of trade marked goods.
+When a notice has been lodged, including a letter of indemnity covering the costs that are incurred by Customs in enforcing the notice (eg storage and destruction costs), Customs is able to detain the suspected infringing goods.

-Where goods are detained, Customs notifies right holders so that they can assess whether the goods are infringing and if legal action should be taken against the importer.
-If a right holder does not commence proceedings within the ten-day period, Customs is required to release the goods to the importer.
+Where goods are detained, Customs notifies right holders so that they can assess whether the goods are infringing and, if appropriate, take legal action against the importer.
+If a right holder does not commence proceedings within the ten-day period, Customs is required to release the goods.